Mielek/apim-policy-toolkit/README.md

 * `IsCompanyIP` is a method which checks if request comes from company IP addresses and it is mapped to a policy expression
 * Every method other then section method are treated as expressions.
-They need to accept one parameter of name context with `IExpressionContext` type from `Mielek.Azure.ApiManagement.PolicyToolkit.Expressions.Context` namespace.
+They need to accept one parameter of name context with `IExpressionContext` type from `Mielek.Azure.ApiManagement.PolicyToolkit.Authoring.Expressions` namespace.
 * `IExpressionContext` type contains the same properties as `context` object in policy expressions.
 * `AuthenticationBasic` method is mapped to `authentication-basic` policy.
 * `AuthenticationManagedIdentity` method is mapped to `authentication-managed-identity` policy.